Learn something new every day

 Common types of vaginal diseases include bacterial vaginosis, yeast infections, as well as sexually transmitted diseases and vaginal cancer.
 Although the symptoms of vaginal diseases may be similar, the cause varies from case to case.
-Symptoms of vaginal diseases include itching, unusual discharge, and pain in the area.
+Symptoms of disease include itching, unusual discharge, and pain in the area.

 The most common of all vaginal diseases is bacterial vaginosis, or BV.
 When a woman has bacterial vaginosis, she has an overgrowth of harmful bacteria in the vaginal area.
 For some reason, having sexual intercourse and having more than one partner increases a woman's risk of getting bacterial vaginosis, even though it cannot be transmitted sexually.
 Though the disease does have some symptoms, including burning, itching, and unusual discharge, many women are completely symptom-free.